BuildingSMART/BCF/Documentation/README.md

 ClippingPlanes can be used to define a subsection of a building model that is related to the topic.
 Each clipping plane is defined by Location and Direction.
 The Direction vector points in the _invisible_ direction meaning the half-space that is clipped.

+### Markers (optional)

+A marker is a way to pinpoint a location in the 3D model.
+Each vendor can decide how these markers should be rendered.

+**Best practice**
+Render the markers based on the topic properties.
+Example: Red markers for open topics, and green markers for closed topics

 ### Bitmap (optional)

 A list of bitmaps can be used to add more information, for example, text in the visualization.
 It has the following elements: